homiak/waterdragon/README.md

 - autopilot - Toggles the Water Dragon’s autopilot mode when mounted.

 ## Installation
-Install via the Minetest Mod Menu, or download from ContentDB.
+Install via the `Minetest Mod Menu`, or download from `ContentDB`.

-More details can be found in the Book about Water Dragons — it's included in this mod, just search for it in your inventory.
+More details can be found in the `Book about Water Dragons` — it's included in this mod, just search for it in your inventory.

-You’re also welcome to join the server at IP [85.215.240.79] to test everything in action.
+You’re also welcome to join the server at IP `85.215.240.79` to test everything in action.

-This mod is based on Draconis and Creatura and created by Scottii.
+This mod is based on `Draconis` and `Creatura` and created by ***Scottii***.

 # Release log

+### Release v 4.5.0
+- Fix bugs
+- Fix grammatical errors

 ### Release v 4.4.0
 - Fix bugs